ComCatLab/welcome-guide/docs/sources/nutshell.md

     - additional files for the DFT code (e.g., pseudopotentials, wavefunction files, etc.)

-    Python and submission script templates for several different job types are described [here](./samples/index.md).
+    Python and submission script templates for several different job types are described [here](./samples/python.md) and [here](./samples/slurm.md).
 The format for parameter files and additional files required by DFT codes are generally specified in the documentation for the corresponding computational code.
 However, for many DFT codes, there are utilities that can help with the the creation of input parameter files:

     - [ASE][ase]: of provides Python interface to input file generation for a number of computational chemistry codes